 Text description provided by the architects.
 House 60 is a renovation and addition to a 50's suburban house on a large lot in Toronto, Canada.

-A 2–storey glass wall at the rear of the house, a 1–storey glass wall at front, and multiple skylights maximize the admission of daylight and facilitate passive ventilation.
-The extensive use of glass at the rear allows for the greatest number of views to the garden and at the front, serves as a modern day front porch, reconnecting the building with its site and the city.
+A 2–storey glass wall at the rear of the house, a 1–storey glass wall at the front, and multiple skylights maximize the admission of daylight and facilitate passive ventilation.
+The extensive use of glass at the rear allows for the greatest number of views to the garden and at the front, serves as a modern-day front porch, reconnecting the building with its site and the city.